 Dallas ranks eighth in the league in terms of defensive rebounding with 31.7 defensive rebounds/game.
 They struggle to grab offensive rebounds as they only grab 9.2 offensive rebounds/game, ranking 29th in the entire league (second worst, ahead of Boston, 7.9).
 The Mavericks rank 17th in terms of total rebounds at 41.0 rebounds/game.
 When you put all of those numbers in a crock-pot and let it simmer, you come out with the fact that the Mavericks are 22-5 when they grab more boards than their opponent.

-A telling example of Chandler's value on the boards came in their last game prior to the All-Star break against the.
+A telling example of Chandler's value on the boards came in their last game prior to the All-Star break against the Phoenix Suns.
 Dallas had just six offensive rebounds, but two by Chandler came at crucial points down the stretch.
-On the first, he dunked and was fouled by for a three-point play.
+On the first, he dunked and was fouled by Channing Frye for a three-point play.
 The second, with just over 19 seconds left, came when Chandler had a put-back basket after missing his own shot and that gave Dallas a 109-103 advantage.

-Another surprising factor in the rebounding department has been.
+Another surprising factor in the rebounding department has been Shawn Marion.
 Carlisle has been quick to mention that Marion's performance of the year has gone unnoticed.
 He has handled coming off the bench incredibly well and made the most out of the minutes that he is on the court with his defense and variety of moves on the low-block.

 One part of Marion's game that probably goes unnoticed is his ability to attack the boards.
 He is averaging more rebounds this season, 6.6, compared to last season, 6.4, in four fewer minutes of action.
 His TRB% is currently at 13.9%.
-That is his best average in that statistic since 2008-2009 where he split his time between theand the (14.2%).
+That is his best average in that statistic since 2008-2009 where he split his time between the Miami Heat and the Toronto Raptors (14.2%).

 From the advanced statistics perspective, Nowitzki's true rebounding percentage is at 11.2 for the season.
 His TRB% is also down from his previous averages.
 Over the last four seasons, Nowitzki's percentage hovered around 13.3.